 Preventive Maintenance & Repair

-In our next episode, we are going to look at performing repairs in operations, and how to properly document completed repairs.
+In our next episode, we are going to look at ISO 9001 and GFSI requirements for preventive maintenance and repair.

 Thank you for watching.
 For free downloads to accompany this video series, visit the free training videos & resources page of our website.